theupdateframework/tuf-on-ci/docs/SIGNER-MANUAL.md

 ### Terms

-_Signer_: A person who has agreed to verify the integrity of artifact hashes and other metadata of a _role_ by signing that roles metadata with their personal signing method (e.g. a Yubikey).
+_Signer_: A person who has agreed to verify the integrity of artifact hashes and other metadata of a _role_ by signing that role's metadata with their personal signing method (e.g. a Yubikey).

-_Signing event_: Collaboration of one or more signers to produce and sign a new version of a roles metadata.
+_Signing event_: Collaboration of one or more signers to produce and sign a new version of a role's metadata.
 A signing event happens in a GitHub issue and there is an associated git branch where the changes and signatures are stored.
 Signing event names start with "sign/".

 _Role_: A role manages a set of artifacts and (optionally) a set of delegations to other roles.
 A role has a set of _signers_ (defined by the delegating role): their signatures are needed when the role is changed.
-The default delegation structure includes only a `root` role and a `targets` role (delegated by root). targets role can further delegate to other roles.
+The default delegation structure includes only a `root` role and a `targets` role (delegated by root).
+The targets role can further delegate to other roles.

 ## Usage

 Metadata is signed in a _signing event_.
-Signing event process is:
+The signing event process is:
 * A signing event GitHub issue gets created by the repository.
-This happens as a response to either a timed event (like an expiry date approaching) or as a response to artifact changes: either way, the signing event contains new metadata versions that need to be signed before they are considered valid.
+This happens as a response to either a timed event (like an expiry date approaching) or as a response to artifact changes.
+Either way, the signing event contains new metadata versions that need to be signed before they are considered valid.
-* Signing event directs _signers_ to sign the changes using `tuf-on-ci-sign`.
+* The signing event directs _signers_ to sign the changes using `tuf-on-ci-sign`.
 By signing they confirm that the proposed changes are correct.
-The signing tool updates the signing event branch with the signatures
+The local signing tool updates the remote signing event branch with the signatures.
-  * If signers are not GitHub repository maintainer, they also create PRs from their fork to the signing event
+  * If a signer does not have push permissions for the GitHub repository, their signature is added to the signing event via PR from their fork.
-* Finally a Pull Request to merge the signing event into main is created
+* Finally, a Pull Request to merge the signing event into main is created.

 Throughout the process, the repository updates the signing event issue with status reports.
 These reports in the  signing event issue function as a notification mechanism